diogoaurelio/schedoscopeWiki/Test-Framework.md

 #### Reusing HiveSchemas Inside a Test Suite

-Both of the shown test styles rely upon definition of all dependent views and the input outside of the test cases.
-There are numerous reasons you want to test the same transformation with different input.
-In the previous examples, this would mean to define the same view schema multiple times but with different input or once with all the input.
-The `ReusableHiveSchema` provides a way to separate View definition from input data.
+The test styles shown require that all input views and their data are defined outside the test cases.
+You migh want to test the same transformation with different input sets, however.
+In the previous examples, this would mean to define the same view schema multiple times but with different data or once with all data for all test cases. `ReusableHiveSchema` provides a way to separate view definition from input data.
 This solves the discussed problems and provides the means for better-structured tests.
 The trait allows you to reuse predefined schemas for views in multiple tests.
 The test suite will fill these schemas during the tests.
-After each test case the schemas are then emptied.
+After each test case, the schemas are then emptied.
 The following example shows a refactoring of the previous full test case:

 ```scala
 case class RestaurantsTest() extends SchedoscopeSpec with ReusableHiveSchema {